W427697/Discord-/docs/api/cli-options.md

 ### `build`

-Compiles your Storybook instance so it can be [deployed](../sharing/publish-storybook.md).
-Should be run from the root of your project.
+Compile your Storybook instance so it can be [deployed](../sharing/publish-storybook.md).
+It should be run from the root of your project.

 ```shell
 storybook build [options]